Feature Story Thursday, August 31, 2017

 Girls learn about the Canadian Coast Guard October 14

 By Kirsten Braizer, pres.
 Achieve Anything/Submitted, Website photos

 Spend the day riding a Coast Guard hovercraft or boat on Oct 14.

 ave you ever wanted to sail the seas with the Coast Guard?
 They protect the cost like a cop guards his community.
-Now's your chance to make it happen and climb aboard with Achieve Anything October 21.
+Now's your chance to make it happen and climb to make aboard with Achieve Anything October 21.